Why Sleep Matters for Teenagers: Understanding Melatonin, Conflict, and the Teenage Brain

 Many typical teenage behaviours, such as moodiness, risk-taking, and notably, sleeping late, can be linked to neurochemical changes.
 Teenagers are especially sensitive to these chemical shifts, which shape how they respond to their environment and relationships.

 One of the most significant neurochemicals involved in the sleep–wake cycle is melatonin, described by our Cranial Cocktail resource as ‘the Brain’s Marvellous Sleep Drug’.
-Melatonin plays a crucial role in regulating when we feel sleepy and when we wake.
-What’s fascinating is that the release of melatonin naturally occurs later in teenagers compared with adults.
+Melatonin is a hormone that signals the brain it is time to sleep.
+The release of melatonin naturally occurs later in teenagers compared with adults.

 So, when young people struggle to get out of bed, it’s not a character flaw; it’s neuroscience in action.